Saturday June 5th – 10.00am to 5.00pm. Only two places still available.

 - learn about the information your camera gives you both before and after exposures, and how to understand it

-All you need to bring on our course is your camera, its instruction manual, and enough memory cards and batteries for the day.
+All you need to bring on the course is your camera, its instruction manual, and enough memory cards and batteries for the day.
 A tripod is also useful if you have one (but we have several for loan if you haven’t).
 Your enthusiasm and creativity are much more important than a bag full of accessories!
 Our aim is to help you get the most from what you already have, rather than making you go out and spend lots of money.
 All the advice we give is completely independent – we have no commercial ties to any manufacturers or suppliers, and all the equipment we use ourselves or loan to clients on our courses has been selected purely on its merits and actually paid for with our own hard earned cash!

 We also run beginners’ and landscape photography courses in other parts of the Peak District.
 See here for details of all the other digital photography courses that we currently have scheduled.